Redesign API tryout for developers to test APIs on developer portal

 Challenge

-30 minutes spent from authenticating to trying out API
+30 mins spent on trying out APIs

 Solution